// Blog

 Also note that while there’s usually a dominant buying persona that bubbles to the top, often one or two others influence and inform the buyer’s buying style and preferences.
 In our earlier example, the buyer was mostly Skeptical Steve, with healthy doses of Analytical Al and Consensus Claire.
 Since both sales could have been big, and a lot of indicators pointed to each sale being a strong win possibility, my advice was to understand the buying styles in play and facilitate a path forward that would work for them.

-A core part of the RAIN Selling method is the 10 Rainmaker Principles.
-Rainmaker Principle #4 is “Think buying first, selling second.”
+One of the principles of the RAIN Selling method is “Think buying first, selling second.”
 Get to know the 6 buying personas and you'll give yourself and your team advice to win more sales in the right way for each type of buyer.

-RAIN Group developed the 6 Buyer Personas to help sales people recognize different buying styles and preferences, and learn the skills to facilitate success with each of the personas.
+RAIN Group developed the 6 Buyer Personas to help sellers recognize different buying styles and preferences and learn the skills to facilitate success with each of the personas.
 Descriptions of the 6 Buyer Personas were informed by advanced research around trait theory and business ambitions, proprietary algorithms, and innovative technologies from Talent Analytics.
 Validation was conducted on 50,000 completed profiles in conjunction with MIT and Harvard trained statisticians.

 Topics: Sales Conversations